jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - An IR team is AKA computer incident response team (CIRT) or computer security incident response team (CSIRT)
   - Among the first steps taken by the IR Team will be an impact assessment to determine the scale of the incident, how long the impact might be experienced, who else might need to be involved etc.
   - The IR team typical investigate the incident, assess the damage, collect evidence, report the incident, perform recovery procedures, and participate in the remediation and lessons learned stages, helping with root cause analysis
-    - its important to protect all data as evidence during an investigation, and computers should not be turned off
+    - it's important to protect all data as evidence during an investigation, and computers should not be turned off

 - 7.6.3 Mitigation
   - **Mitigation**: attempt to contain an incident; in addition to conducting an impact assessment, the IR Team will attempt to minimize or contain the damage or impact from the incident